-In response to growing concerns over inequitable educational finance systems, several southern states implemented the ‘evidence based approach to school finance adequacy’ recently used by school finance consultants in Arkansas and Kentucky (Picus, Odden, & Fermanich, 2003 as cited in Malhoit, 2005).
-The ‘evidence based approach to school finance adequacy’ is a model that “presents a set of component parts of educational strategies that leading education researchers have concluded impact student learning” and further “analyzes the education efficacy and cost of each component from a rural perspective,” (Malhoit, 2005).
+In response to growing concerns over inequitable educational finance systems, several southern states implemented the evidence based approach to school finance adequacy recently used by school finance consultants in Arkansas and Kentucky (Picus, Odden, & Fermanich, 2003 as cited in Malhoit, 2005).
+The evidence based approach to school finance adequacy is a model that “presents a set of component parts of educational strategies that leading education researchers have concluded impact student learning” and further “analyzes the education efficacy and cost of each component from a rural perspective,” (Malhoit, 2005).
 The Arkansas and Kentucky school finance models have yet to take hold on a larger scale thus have not slowed the consolidation movement’s efforts to build evidence that small schools are inefficient and ineffective.
-Moreover, these “reformers” continue to deny the reality that the so called failures of rural schools and districts are symptomatic of the “historical under-funding” due to punitive state funding formulas (Malhoit, 2005).
+Malhoit believes that moreover, these reformers continue to deny the reality that the so called failures of rural schools and districts are symptomatic of the historical under-funding due to punitive state funding formulas (Malhoit, 2005).
 In order for true educational funding equity and high quality education to occur in rural schools and districts, a “broad spectrum of stakeholders” of “grassroots people” will need to push for a “justice funding framework” to compensate for generations of neglect by state level policymakers (Malhoit, 2005).

 The state level educational funding policies addressing rural schools and districts cannot ignore the direct relationship between the educational outcomes of rural youth and the economic well-being of their communities of origin.
 According to Gibbs, “policymakers should take a close look at the entire cycle of educational attainment, labor force development, and reinvestment in the community’s educational infrastructure—or lack of it.”
 (Gibbs, 2000)

-The economic realities of the 21st century require that all secondary level students in rural communities receive a rigorous and challenging curriculum necessary to prepare them for productive membership in the modern workplace (Gibbs, 2000).
-Investment in rural education attracts businesses and professionals who seek potential employees who have the technological skills, problem solving abilities, language and mathematical literacy, and work habits necessary for their businesses to be productive and grow (Gibbs, 2000).
-In turn, the fiscal capacity of a growing industrial tax base along with accompanying increases in property values, supplements the inadequate state level funding for rural schools that fails to cover costs associated with competitive teacher salaries, curriculum, professional development, building maintenance, technology initiatives, and transportation (Gibbs, 2000).
+The economic realities of the 21st century require that all secondary level students in rural communities receive a rigorous and challenging curriculum necessary to prepare them for productive membership in the modern workplace.
+Investment in rural education attracts businesses and professionals who seek potential employees who have the technological skills, problem solving abilities, language and mathematical literacy, and work habits necessary for their businesses to be productive and grow.
+Gibbs goes on to say in turn, the fiscal capacity of a growing industrial tax base along with accompanying increases in property values, supplements the inadequate state level funding for rural schools that fails to cover costs associated with competitive teacher salaries, curriculum, professional development, building maintenance, technology initiatives, and transportation.
 Moreover, investment in technology in rural schools is critical because “computer use in the workplace has accelerated, and rural firms appear to be adopting high-tech production and management methods” thus students entering the workforce must be equipped to compete for employment with firms within their communities as agricultural and traditional local industries are disappearing (Gibbs, 2000).
 “Places that can attract highly educated residents who have a social and economic stake in the quality of the local school system can garner not only the community capital that leads to school improvements, but also the interpersonal and institutional ties that reinforce the desire for education among youth,” (Gibbs, 2000).